IPK-BIT/isa4j/README.md

 If you're using one of the above snippets, please don't forget to fill in the current version number of isa4j.
 If you don't use Gradle or Maven, please see the [Installation page](https://ipk-bit.github.io/isa4j/installation.html) in the documentation for further instructions.

+Please note that if you want to make use of isa4j's logging features you will have to include an [SLF4J logging implementation](http://www.slf4j.org/) in your classpath as well.

 ### Simple Working Example